sumitgupta0001/sumitgupta.github.io/_posts/2016-12-26-server_basics.md

 Now, restart the ssh service.

-,Now when you try to login to your server you have to pass new ssh part.
+Now when you try to login to your server you have to pass new ssh part.

 E.g: